6 best vintage shops in Berlin

 1. PicknWeight

 Not everything in this vintage shop is pure gold, but most of it is very affordable.
-Treat shopping in this place as a treasure hunt as you browse clothes from the 60s and 70s and beyond.
+Treat shopping in this place as a treasure hunt as you browse clothes from the 1920s to the Gen Z future and beyond.
 All clothing is priced per weight.
 Whether it’s a new outfit for a themed party or an oversized sweater, PicknWeight has it all.
-Make sure to catch the special deals like Happy Hour Sale on Tuesdays from 12-15!
+Head to the discount section at the back of the shop to do some real digging around and expect great bargains in return.

 A post shared by PICKNWEIGHT (@picknweight)